Jinglemisk/king-of-the-mountain/DEVELOPER_GUIDE.md

 - Continue until one side reaches 0 HP or retreats
 - **Retreat**: Move back 6 tiles, end combat immediately

+**🚧 Trap Effect in Combat (Not Yet Implemented):**
+When a player triggers a Trap item and then enters combat on the same turn (e.g., landing on an Enemy tile with a trap), the trap should cause the player to skip their first round of combat attacks.
+The player can still roll for defense, but cannot attack for one combat round.
+This mechanic will be implemented when the combat system is completed.

 ### Inventory System
 - **Equipped Items** (contribute to stats):
   - 2 Holdable slots (weapons, shields)